benhowell/benhowell.github.com/_posts/2014-10-31-vigilantism-vandalism-and-ethics-in-engineering.md

 <br/>

 #### Brand damage
 This fiasco could validate competitors and/or create a market for legitimate 3rd party manufacturers.
 Many electronic engineers say they will no longer use FTDI chips and will just switch to another chip to avoid any possible hassle, particularly given the difficulty of verifying genuine chips.
-Hardware producers and engineers will certainly think twice about incorporating a device into their product with all these uncertainties which appear at any time in the lifetime of their hardware.
+Hardware producers and engineers will certainly think twice about incorporating a device into their product with all these uncertainties which could appear at any time in the lifetime of their hardware.

 Some [Arduino products][4] have already switched from a FTDI clone to a different chip (CH340G).